Pregnancy Pelvic Floor Exercises

 If you strengthen your pelvic floor then you will be helping to prevent, or reduce, the severity of incontinence.
 Continue doing your Kegels all the way into your third trimester.
 Pelvic floor exercises can help to protect you from leaking urine during and also after your baby is born.

-Kegel Exercise Tips
+Pelvic Floor Exercise Tips

 1. Perform these exercises slowly, with control.